turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 If you've developed anything in Rails before, you've been spoiled by automatic reloading.
 In Ruby it's actually pretty complex to dynamically undefine and redefine classes when files change.
 In Sinatra, this functionality is **not** built in by default.

 Go to your server terminal session and hit `CTRL-C` to stop the process.
-Restart the server (`rackup -p 4567`), flip over to your browser, and refresh the page.
+Restart the server (`rackup`), flip over to your browser, and refresh the page.
 Now you should see the "View Template Edition" content.

 #### Automatic Reloading with Shotgun